MIDI-Generation/midi-generation/README.md

 # midi-generation
+Midi Generation uses a transformer-based VAE to conditionally generate classical music MIDI files based on a given composer.
+Overall, the current version of the model has weak label conditioning and generates music that sounds similar regardless of composer.
+However, the actual sound of this music is not too bad.
+We recommend trying out a view of the .mid files included in the git.

 Remember to use `git lfs pull` to download the MIDI tensor files (and to make sure you have git lfs installed).
 A regular `git pull` will not download them.